ihmeuw/vivarium/docs/source/concepts/values.rst

    * - Method
      - Description
    * - | :meth:`register_value_producer <vivarium.framework.values.interface.ValuesInterface.register_value_producer>`
-     - | Register a new pipeline with the values system.
+     - | Registers a new pipeline with the values system.
 Provide a name for the
        | pipeline and a source.
 Optionally provide a combiner (defaults to
        | the replace combiner) and a postprocessor.
 Provide required resources (see note).
+   * - | :meth:`register_value_producer <vivarium.framework.values.interface.ValuesInterface.register_attribute_producer>`
+     - | Registers a new attribute pipeline with the values system.
+Provide a name
+       | for the attribute pipeline and a source.
+Optionally provide a combiner
+       | (defaults to the replace combiner) and a postprocessor.
+Provide required
+       | resources (see note).
    * - | :meth:`register_rate_producer <vivarium.framework.values.interface.ValuesInterface.register_rate_producer>`
      - | A special case of :meth:`register_attribute_producer <vivarium.framework.values.interface.ValuesInterface.register_attribute_producer>`
        | for rates specifically.
        | Provide a name for the pipeline and a source and the values system will
        | automatically use the rescale postprocessor.
 Provide required resources (see note).
    * - | :meth:`register_value_modifier <vivarium.framework.values.interface.ValuesInterface.register_value_modifier>`
-     - | Register a modifier to a pipeline.
+     - | Registers a modifier to a pipeline.
 Provide a name for the pipeline to
        | modify and a modifier callable.
 Provide required resources (see note).
+   * - | :meth:`register_value_modifier <vivarium.framework.values.interface.ValuesInterface.register_attribute_modifier>`
+     - | Registers a modifier to an attribute pipeline.
+Provide a name for the attribute
+       | pipeline to modify and a modifier callable or name of an attribute pipeline
+       | that does the modifying.
+Provide required resources (see note).
    * - | :meth:`get_value <vivarium.framework.values.interface.ValuesInterface.get_value>`
-     - | Retrieve a reference to the pipeline with the given name.
+     - | Retrieves the pipeline with the given name.
+   * - | :meth:`get_value <vivarium.framework.values.interface.ValuesInterface.get_attribute_pipelines>`
+     - | Retrieves a callable that in turn gets a dictionary of all attribute pipelines
+       | registered with the values system.
+This method is intended to be used only
+       | by backend managers as needed.
+Components should not need direct access
+       | to attribute pipelines as attributes are obtained via population views.

 .. note::
     The registration methods for the values system require that any required resources be specified in order for the :ref:`resource manager <resource_concept>` to properly order and manage dependencies.
-These required resources are the state table columns, other pipelines, and randomness streams that the source or modifier callable uses in producing the dataframe it returns.
+These required resources must include any private columns, other pipelines or attribute pipelines, :ref:`randomness streams <crn_concept>`, and :ref:`lookup tables <lookup_concept>` that the source or modifier callables use in producing the value it returns.

 For a view of the values system in action, see the